Applications of Fixed Point Theorems to the Vacuum Einstein Constraint Equations with Non-Constant Mean Curvature

 The condition $\tau>0$ plays an important role in the proof of the main theorem in \cite{DGH} (or Theorem \ref{theoremofDHG}).
-Indeed, this condition implies that for any $(u,w)$ satisfying (\ref{Lichnerowicz}), we have
+Indeed, this condition implies that for any $(u,w)$ satisfying \eqref{Lichnerowicz}, we have

-(it is a consequence of the proof of Theorem \ref{theoremofDHG} or of \cite{DGH}, Proposition 2.4) which plays a crucial role in the proof.
-When $\tau$ vanishes, this inequality does not remain true as shown by the following proposition: \begin{Proposition} Let $\tau:~M\rightarrow \mathbb{R}$ be a $C^{0}$ function.
-For any $k>1$, we denote by $u_{k}>0$ the unique solution of (\ref{Lichnerowicz}) associated to $w=k$ and given by Theorem \ref{maxwell1}.
-Assume that $\tau$ vanishes somewhere, then
+(it is a consequence of the maximum principle), which plays a crucial role in the proof.
+When $\tau$ vanishes, this inequality does not remain true as shown by the following proposition: